 Since “analyst” is a common and broad term used in finance jobs, the exact responsibilities of someone in this position can get complicated.
 Boiled down to the basics, a Financial Analyst evaluates, interprets and reports on a large sample of complex financial data so they can forecast business and investment performance.
 But the specific work done is dependent on the industry in which a Financial Analyst works.

-We break down the two basic industries in which an analyst can work and how jobs differ in each.
+We break down the two basic industries in which one can become a financial analyst:

 Financial Analyst: Investments